dwivedi-ritik/file-hoster/readme.md

-### A File Hoster written in Go
+## A File Hosting server written in Go

-A lightweight file hoster server that can host your file.
+A lightweight file hosting server that can host your file.

 ```shell
 $ curl -F "data=@yourfilename"
 ```
-this will response with unique url
+this will respond with the unique url.

 ```shell
 $ curl -O -J "url"